-Fig. 4 Change curves of three evaluation metrics of mold paper mockup samples after different infiltration time
+Fig. 4 Change curves of three evaluation metrics of mold-stained paper mockup samples after different infiltration time

-According the Fig.4, when the infiltration time is extended from 15 minutes to 30 minutes, the paper's whiteness increases by 2.6 units, while the tensile strength show no significant 30 minutes, the increase in whiteness plateaued while the tensile strength showed noticeable pH is not affected by the Infiltration comprehensive analysis, 30 minutes is chosen as the optimal cleaning condition.
+According to Fig.4, when the infiltration time is extended from 15 minutes to 30 minutes, the paper's whiteness increases by 2.6 units, while the tensile strength show no significant differences.
+After 30 minutes, the increase in whiteness plateaued while the tensile strength showed noticeable decrease.
+The pH is not affected by the Infiltration time.
+After comprehensive analysis, 30 minutes is chosen as the optimal cleaning condition.